 An Overview of Education in Pennsylvania

-Charter School Growth: Enrollment in public charter schools has been on the rise, growing from 11,413 students in 1999-00 to 105,036 in 2011-12.
+Charter School Growth: Enrollment in public charter schools has been on the rise, jumping nearly six-fold, from 18,981 students in 2000-01 to 128,716 in 2013-14.
 While much of the growth in charter enrollment comes from students who transfer from other public schools, a portion of the new enrollment may be from students who were previously enrolled in private schools.

 School Poverty: Get detailed data on student poverty concentration by school district.